ManageIQ/guides/coding_style_and_standards.md

   change_ems_amazon_to_be_region_specific
   ```

 * Write a good pull request message.
-By default, Github will use your branch name as the title.
+By default, GitHub will use your branch name as the title.
 Adjust the title if this is not appropriate for the pull request.
   * See [writing a good commit message](#commits) for information about writing a good pull request message, exchanging the word "subject" with "title".
 * All pull requests should have tests or mention that there are existing tests that cover the code changes.
 * Avoid large pull requests (e.g. 1000+ lines changed not counting any generated files such as test data).